jckuri/Heroku_FastAPI/starter/Model_Card.md

   to discrimite people based on their demographic information and model users should not use these model predictions to decide whether they will do businesses or not with the people studied.
+- Salaries vary widely among countries.
+The salaries earned in developed countries are higher than salaries earned in developing countries.
+So, the outcome of this model is not a good predictor for the socioeconomic status of citizens of a particular country.

 ## Caveats and Recommendations